No results for ""

 Conclusion

-This guide describes the process of building an audit log event hook integration.
+This guide describes the process of building a change history event hook integration.
 To learn more about building your own integrations, read Building partner integrations.

 Want to know more?
 Start a trial.